sjpcp5/obsidian_notes/Technical/API/Building an E Commerce App with Microservices.md

 How do we tell Service D whats going on ?
 ![[Pasted image 20240208175522.png]]

-First we will request to create a product then when it's create a event is published and sent to our sev
+First we will handle a request like create a product then when the product is created / saved in the service B database.
+Service B creates an event that is published and sent to our service bus.
+The event is then sent to service D and the data in the event is created in Service D's database. __The SaaS Pulsar made by Yahoo does something similar to this.__